CogComp/cogcomp-nlp/pipeline/README.md

 This software bundles some basic preprocessing steps that a lot of NLP applications need, with the goal of making them run locally.
-Some components have significant memory requirements, but given a machine with sufficient memory, you can instantiate a `AnnotatorService` object that provides plain text tokenization, Part-of-Speech tagging, chunking, Named Entity tagging, lemmatization, dependency and constituency parsing, and (verb) semantic role labeling.
+Some components have significant memory requirements, but given a machine with sufficient memory, you can instantiate an `AnnotatorService` object that provides plain text tokenization, Part-of-Speech tagging, chunking, Named Entity tagging, lemmatization, dependency and constituency parsing, and (verb) semantic role labeling.
 You can also